freenas/freenas-docs/userguide/tn_initial.rst

    %brand% Graphical Configuration Menu

-.. note:: If the storage devices have been encrypted, you will be prompted for, and must succesfully enter, the passphrase in order for the data on the disks to be accessible.
+.. note:: If the storage devices have been encrypted, a prompt appears for the passphrase.
+It must be correctly entered for the data on the disks to be accessible.
 If the system has also been licensed for High Availability (HA), the passphrase will be remembered as long as either node in the HA unit remains up.
-   However, if both nodes are powered off, you will need to reinput the passphrase when the first node powers back up.
+If both nodes are powered off, the passphrase must be re-entered when the first node powers back up.

-If you are unable to access the IP address from a browser, check these things:
+If the user interface is not accessible by IP address from a browser, check these things:

 * Are proxy settings enabled in the browser configuration?
 If so, disable the settings and try connecting again.

-* If the page does not load, make sure that you can :command:`ping` the %brand% system's IP address.
-If the address is in a private IP address range, you will only be able to access the system from within the private network.
+* If the page does not load, make sure that a :command:`ping` reaches the %brand% system's IP address.
+If the address is in a private IP address range, it is only accessible from within that private network.

-* If the user interface loads but is unresponsive or seems to be missing menu items, try using a different web browser.
+* If the user interface loads but is unresponsive or seems to be missing menu items, try a different web browser.
 IE9 has known issues and will not display the graphical administrative interface correctly if compatibility mode is turned on.
-If you can't access the GUI using Internet Explorer, use `Firefox <https://www.mozilla.org/en-US/firefox/all/>`_ instead.
+If the GUI cannot be accessed with Internet Explorer, use
+  `Firefox <https://www.mozilla.org/en-US/firefox/all/>`_
+  instead.

-* If you receive "An error occurred!" messages when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the %brand% system.
+* If "An error occurred!" messages are shown when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the %brand% system.